 A lot has been made about how we’re in a golden age of television, and those proclamations aren’t wrong.
 Full of weighty prestige dramas and epic spectacles, the offerings on the small screen are as good as they’ve ever been.
 And don’t worry, sci-fi fans, the TV overlords didn’t forget about us.
-There’s plenty to dig into.
+There’s plenty of amazing sci-fi series episodes to dig into.

 Right now, we have tons of compelling speculative fiction to choose from on the small screen.
 There’s plenty of space adventures, robots, harrowing dystopias, artificial intelligence run amok, and all the usual genre bells and whistles to be excited about.
 To the point where it can be a tad overwhelming.

 There’s so much it’s hard to keep up with.
 To that end, we’ve assembled a list of what we think are the best sci-fi series currently airing, either literally or metaphorically, and those about to air.
 For the sake of convenience, we broke them into two categories: returning and new.